-Beach and dune driving can be very taxing on your 4-wheel drive’s suspension so it does well to inspect the suspension before you head out, as well as afterward.
+When you regularly 4-wheel drive on sand, dunes, and the beach it can be very taxing on your 4-wheel drive’s suspension so it does well to inspect the suspension before you head out, as well as afterward.
 Take the time to crawl underneath the vehicle and have a look around for anything glaringly obvious.
 Inspect all suspension bushes for cracks or excessive wear.

-Always inspect your tires for sidewall damage and cracks before you head out, as well as afterward before you leave the beach dunes for home.
+Always inspect your tires for sidewall damage and cracks before you head out, as well as afterward before you leave the beach dunes for your home.
 This is very important since you could suffer a blow-out from a damaged tire once the tire is fully pumped up, after a day of driving on the beach.
-The beach is filled with small obstacles like jagged rocks, broken branches, and sharp seashells that could all potentially damage a sidewall of a tire if caught at exactly the right spot.
+The beach is filled with small obstacles like jagged rocks, broken branches, and sharp seashells that could all potentially damage the sidewall of a tire if caught at exactly the right spot.